-How do you say something tastes good in Japanese?
+How to say something tastes good in Japanese?

-There are several ways to say that something is delicious or very good in Japanese.
+There are several ways to say something is tasty, delicious or very good in Japanese.
 See in detail some of the expressions below:

-Oishii [美味しい] - A common word to say that something is delicious and delicious.
-Its use covers things besides food, it can be used to say that a person is hot or has a hot body.
+Oishii [美味しい] – A common word for saying something is yummy and delicious.
+Its usage encompasses things besides food, it can be used to say that a person is hot or has a hot body.

-Umai [うまい] - It means good, tasty and delicious.
-The word Umai it is used not only when we taste something delicious, but when we witness something good and surprise with results, meaning did very well!
-Skillful!
+Umai [うまい] – It means good, tasty and delicious.
+The word Umai is often used not only when we taste something delicious, but when we witness something good and surprise with the result, meaning: It did very well! skillful!

-Umai in addition to being written in hiragana, it can be written in several kanji:
+Umai, in addition to being written in hiragana, can be written in several kanji:

 - 美味い – Literally refers to good taste;